 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-St Lucia is a friendly and welcoming eastern Caribbean country home to the world's only drive-in volcano (thankfully dormant) and an annual jazz festival in May.
+St Lucia is a friendly and welcoming eastern Caribbean country, home to the world's only drive-in volcano (which is thankfully dormant) and an annual jazz festival held each year in May.

-It's also a popular destination for cruise ships and a favourite with honeymooning couples.
+It's also a popular destination for cruise ships and a favorite with honeymooning couples.

-Avoid walking alone in isolated areas, including beaches, after dark, and only camp out in large groups.
+Avoid walking alone in isolated areas, including beaches after dark, and only go camping in large groups.

 Take care at popular late night street parties and "jump-ups".

-Be cautious about accepting lifts and use only licensed taxis.
+Be cautious about accepting lifts from strangers, and use only licensed taxis.

-Most roads are narrow by world standards and in varying states of repair.
+Most roads are narrow and are in varying states of repair.

-In mountainous areas roads can be extremely steep and have sharp hairpin bends, some of which are not clearly marked.
+In mountainous areas, roads can be steep and have sharp hairpin bends, some of which are not clearly marked.

 Four-wheel drive vehicles with automatic gearboxes are popular, and in some areas essential.
 Driving standards are variable and you should negotiate roundabouts with extreme care.
 Given local conditions, drive slowly and cautiously.